 If you need help with the test, please call 8 (495) 649-22-73.

-10 or 12 Weeks, 60 in-class academic hours (48 clock hours).
+9 to 12 Weeks, depending on the group.
+60 in-class academic hours (48 clock hours).
 Please check the courses schedule.

-The course has two sessions per week for two hours
+The course has two sessions per week for two to three hours

 an interactive learning style to enhance students' reading comprehension,